clbrge/svelte-web3/README.md

-The whole Web3.js API is now usable in the `<script>` section of your svelte files if you always use notation `$web3` and not `web3` which is teh default notation is in web3.js library documentation.  (using `svelte-web3` package, because the svelte store value should always start with `$`, `web3` is the Svelte store itself, not the instantiated library)
+The whole Web3.js API is now usable in the `<script>` section of your svelte files if you always use notation `$web3` and not `web3` which is the default notation is in web3.js library documentation.  (using `svelte-web3` package, because the svelte store value should always start with `$`, `web3` is the Svelte store itself, not the instantiated library)